The Office of the Vice President of Student Affairs / Dean of Students

 The Associate Dean of Students works closely with the Vice President of Student Affairs/Dean of Students in administering a number of important student services.
 The Associate Dean of Students, located in Holmes Hall 209, oversees Co-Curricular Programs in conjunction with faculty initiatives.
-The Associate Dean of Students also is responsible for administering student discipline through the Office of Judicial Affairs.
+The Associate Dean of Students also is responsible for administering student discipline through the Office of Student Rights and Responsibilities.
 The Associate Dean also provides personal counseling and advising for students.

 Student Senate is the official representative governing body of the students.
-It is composed of elected representatives from each living unit as determined by numbers of students in residence and from off campus.
+It is composed of elected representatives from each class year.
 It is led by executive officers and commissioners with specialized responsibilities.
 The Student Senate is responsible for representing the student viewpoint in all appropriate aspects of University governance and provides programs and opportunities for students.

 Senate sponsors speakers, comedians, concerts, philanthropy, weekend activities and other events.